Lola T192 car-by-car histories

 Note that Shrigley-Feigl had finished third in the FORCE race at Dijon in a T192 in 1999, suggesting he had another T192 earlier than this one.
-"HU27" was still with Shrigley-Feigl in June 2010.
+Still with Shrigley-Feigl in November 2017.

 Driven by: Frank Gardner and Kurt Reinold.
 First race: Snetterton (UK R2), 9 Apr 1971.
 Total of 8 recorded races.

 Invoice date 17/04/1971 (colour: "white", sold to Haas).
 New Jack Eiteljorg (Englewood, CO) and used in the 1971 SCCA L&M Formula 5000 1971, racing in five rounds of the series as well as the USAC road racing event at Seattle in August and at least one SCCA National.
 Retained fr 1972 but only appeared at Laguna Seca in May and then Watkins Glen in June, where he was a non-starter.
 Advertised 14 Oct 1972 but then unknown until "chassis 29" was advertised complete with new spare tub by Buddy Hitchcock (Seattle, WA) in December 1978.
 Subsequent history unknown.

 According to f5000registry.com, it was bought from Roger Pitts by Larry Castleman in 1992 and raced in historic events until sold to RM Motorsports in 1998.
 Castleman was from Detroit, and is known to have been badly injured when he crashed his Can-Am Lola in a SVRA race at Moroso in March 1993.
 The T192 was sold by RM Motorsports to Seb Coppola (Rochester Hills, Michigan) in 2002.
 Coppola, now President of the F5000 Drivers Association has raced the car extensively since then.
 Taken to New Zealand for the 2011/12 Tasman Revival series and raced by Coppola at Ruapuna Park Feb 2012.
 Raced by Coppola at Road America July 2013.
 Raced at the HAWK at Road America in July 2015 and at the Monterey Pre-Reunion a month later.
 Raced at the SVRA events at Indianapolis and Watkins Glen in 2016.
 Raced at Road America July 2017.
 Raced at VARAC Mosport Park 16-17 June 2018, and the WeatherTech International Challenge at Road America in July 2018.
 Raced again by Coppola at Mid-Ohio and Watkins Glen in 2021.

 Driven by: Jack Eiteljorg.
 First race: Seattle (US R3), 23 May 1971.
 Total of 7 recorded races.